CagedEther/Nustory/Case_Study_Miami_BFI.md

 > *After we created different personas using AI, we went through them in detail with Dr Shivers to define them based on what we were trying to appeal to with the campaign.
 We listened to her stories of various farmers that she works with.
 And we're educated on the history and long term issues that have affected the black farming community for years.*
 >
-> - Indira Dandridge, MBA Student, University of Miami
+> - Indira Dandridge, MBA Student, University of Miami Herbert Business School

 The creation of these personas set us up well for the next phase: turning the insights into a marketing campaign.